The pride of Mangalore - India's emerging commercial hub

 The future of Mangalore.

-We took a project that was triangular in layout, contemporary in design, far-reaching in vision and created a visual identity that did the client’s vision total justice.
-The branding was acutely different from other commercial projects (both in the vicinity and across India), and the simplicity of all collateral contributed to making the message more impactful.
+We took a project that was triangular in layout, contemporary in design, and far-reaching in vision and created a visual identity that did the client’s vision justice.
+The branding was acutely different from other commercial projects across India while being deceptively simple and hence all the more impactful.